idamantium/uncommonplaces-jekyll/faq.md

 ###Do you still design adventures?

-I've been focused on research lately, but I am working on few private adventures.
+I've been focused on research and consulting lately, but I am working on few private adventures.

 ###I think the Night Heron is just the coolest.
 Can you come do a talk about it or make me a hipper than hip marketing thing based on it?

-I'm happy to speak about [The Night Heron](http://nightheronspeakeasy.com/) in the context of Sextantworks' practice generally, but I'm more interest in speaking about my [current research](/2016/04/sex-death-survival/).
+I'm happy to speak about [the Night Heron](http://nightheronspeakeasy.com/) in the context of Sextantworks' practice generally, but I'm more interest in speaking about my [current research](/2016/04/sex-death-survival/).
 (Organizations like IDEO, Oculus, Kaleidoscope, and littleBits have had me in for talks.)

-If you just want to get in on the Night Heron craze, N.D. is your man. <a href="mailto:imbibe@nightheronspeakeasy.com">Drop him a line</a>.

 If you want a custom bar designed and built, contact <a href="http://dirby.info/">Dirby</a>, the Night Heron's lead craftsman and a regular creative superhero at Sextantworks.
 I can't recommend his work enough.

+If you just want to get in on the Night Heron craze, N.D. is your man. <a href="mailto:imbibe@nightheronspeakeasy.com">Drop him a line</a>.

 ###I'm dreaming up this super great project that just needs a killer location.
 Can you help?